|Dustin Johnson To Win||15/2||888Sport|

 Is Tiger Woods (14/1) still an Augusta specialist?
 Four wins says yes, no win since 2005 argues otherwise.
 A win for him would be great for golf, but it would take a fan to back him at the prices.

-Jon Rahm (16/1) closed last year’s tournament 68-65-69 for tied fourth and stitched together six top tens ahead of a tired effort at last week’s Mexico Championship.
+Jon Rahm (16/1) closed last year’s tournament 68-65-69 for tied fourth and stitched together six top tens ahead of a tired effort at the Mexico Championship.

 Bryson DeChambeau (20/1) finished T21st on his course debut and has five wins in the last year, but his record at the top level is somewhat underwhelming (no top ten in ten majors, no top 25 in three WGC starts).